ZZAH/EECS595_Final_Project/README.md

 python Electra_DUMA.py 'data/training_data/Task_2_train.jsonl' 'data/training_data/Task_1_dev.jsonl'
 ```
 If you are interested in the result of Roberta model, you can run Roberta.py like others.
 But the performance of Roberta is not so good.

+## Run google colab files
+We do all experiments in google colab.
+All files are under Google Colab NLP folders.
+You can download and open with google colab.
+You'd better upgrade to Colab Pro+ to run the code quicklly.
+The resulting screenshots are under Image folder.